riz-l/oneresponse-rework/README.md

 #### Folder/File Structure

 When creating a file, ensure that it is placed into a correct hierarchy.
-This should follow the Structure of any relevant parent folders, the item folder, and finally the item file name.
+This should follow the structure of any relevant parent folders, the item folder, and finally the item file name.

 For example,